Remelluri

 Remelluri’s vineyards are located along the slopes of the Sierra de Toloño mountains in the valleys of Valderemelluri, La Granja, and Villaescusa, just above the village of Labastida in Rioja Alavesa.
 The vineyards here are at the highest elevation in the Rioja region with vines planted between 500 and 950 meters, south-facing, and protected from the prevailing northern winds and frost.
 The estate consists of more than 80 individual plots, all of which are vinified separately.
 One of the keys to the location’s significance is that the vines are planted in terraced amphitheaters following the contours of the mountainside, which shelters them from the harsh weather on the leeward side.
 It is worth noting that the Atlantic influence of the Bay of Biscay lies only an hour and a half by car from Remelluri, as evidenced by Telmo’s frequent surfing trips with his filmmaker brother Sanxo to Spain’s top destination for big waves.
 This ideal location is why generations of inhabitants have sought shelter and farmed the site for centuries.

 It is this unique microclimate that gives the wines of Remelluri their distinct personality and character.
-These are mountain wines that express themselves very differently than the typical Rioja wines of the plains below.
-The grapes at Remelluri in the foothills of the Toloño mountains are almost always the last to be harvested in Rioja; it is common for the vintage to last well into October or November.
-Poor, stony soils with layers of calcareous clay give considerable structure for aging.
+These are mountain wines that express themselves very differently from the typical Rioja wines of the plains below.
+The grapes at Remelluri, grown in the foothills of the Toloño mountains, are almost always the last to be harvested in Rioja; it is common for the vintage to last well into October or November.
+Poor, stony soils, with layers of calcareous clay, give considerable structure for aging.
 At the same time, the Atlantic influence provides abundant rainfall and much lower temperatures than in the rest of the region, lending incredible acidity and freshness.
 The fluctuation of cool nights and warm days offers the ideal conditions for proper, long phenolic ripening of the grapes, resulting in Remelluri’s hallmark complex and nuanced aromatics.

 Remelluri’s Cultural and Environmental Plan